-You must make changes otherwise you will start to see yourself spiraling into debt.
+You must make changes otherwise you will start to see yourself spiralling into debt.

 You may not be able to afford to purchase branded foods anymore.
-You may have to settle for store labeled goods instead.
+You may have to settle for store labelled goods instead.

 Just because something is a store brand does not mean that the quality of it is bad.